Rembrandt van Rijn: 1606-1669

-The one thing I have discovered while researching Rembrandt, is that even among the credible sources, facts and dates about the artist’s life contradict each other.
-This is due to the fact that much of the existing information about Rembrandt originates from a 350 word essay published in 1641 by Jan Orlers’ guidebook to Leiden.
+Even among the credible sources, facts and dates about Rembrandt van Rijn’s life are varied.
+Much of the existing information about Rembrandt originates from a 350-word essay published in 1641 by Jan Orlers’ guidebook to Leiden.
 Some research supports Orlers’ work while others contradict it.
 No personal letters remain and from the few professional ones, our knowledge of Rembrandt, one of the world’s most famous artists, remains incomplete.
-So, I include in this summary, details that seem to be consistent across texts.
+Included in this summary are details that appear to be consistent across texts.

-Son of a prosperous miller, Rembrandt Harmenszoon van Rijn was born in Leiden, Netherlands on July 15, 1606.
+Son of a prosperous miller, Rembrandt Harmenszoon van Rijn was born in Leiden on July 15, 1606.
 He attended Leiden Latin School from 1615-19 and was enrolled at Leiden University in 1620.
-He then left the University to study with the Leiden artist Jacob van Swanenburgh.
+He then left the university to study with the Leiden artist Jacob van Swanenburgh.

-In 1624 Rembrandt moved to Amsterdam to apprentice with the leading history painter in the Netherlands, Pieter Lastman, whose colourful style and narrative approach would be an influence for Rembrandt throughout his life.
+In 1624, Rembrandt moved to Amsterdam to apprentice with the leading history painter in the Netherlands, Pieter Lastman, whose colourful style and narrative approach would be an influence on Rembrandt’s work throughout his life.
 Rembrandt returned to Leiden six months later and established his own studio.

 In 1634, Rembrandt married van Uylenburgh’s niece, Saskia.
 At the height of his career in 1639 he bought a large house on the Sint-Anthonisbreestraat that he borrowed heavily to acquire.
 The artist also liked to spend money, purchasing art and other objects that were beyond his means, a habit that would eventually catch up with him.

-In 1642, Saskia died after the birth and death of three children, leaving Rembrandt to care for their son Titus.
-Following the complicated end to his common-law relationship with Titus’s nurse, Geertje Dircks, Rembrant met Hendrickje Stoffels who would be his lifelong companion and with whom he had his daughter, Cornelia.
+In 1642, Saskia died after the third birth and death of another one of their children, leaving Rembrandt to care for their son Titus.
+Following the complicated end to his common-law relationship with Titus’s nurse, Geertje Dircks, Rembrandt met Hendrickje Stoffels who would be his lifelong companion, and with whom he had his daughter, Cornelia.

 By the late 1640s, Rembrandt was receiving fewer portrait commissions and his failed investments resulted in financial strain for the artist.
 Rembrandt remained well known, but his vigorous, broad brushwork and glowing palette differed from the prevailing taste in the Netherlands for a smooth, elegant style of painting.